isomiki/website/app/posts/004-how-to-create-rails-hotwire-app.md

-## How to create a Rails + Hotwire website using Hotwire
+# How to create a Rails + Hotwire website using Hotwire

+> **You only need the first 7 steps, the rest is extra info.**

 This guide is written for Unix systems.
 If you're using Windows, [get help](https://988lifeline.org/)

+---

 1. Install Ruby and Rails